-The Mindframe team often travel across the country to meet, speak and present to various stakeholders and audiences to build and maintain collaborative working relationships.
+The Mindframe team often presents to various stakeholders and audiences to build and maintain collaborative working relationships.
+Due to COVID, our training is conducted online.

 For this reason, Mindframe is turning the spotlight on Mindframe Plus and why it’s an option for supporting the work of PHNs across the country.